Murder of Bobby Greenlease: Trial and execution

 Bobby's kidnapping and murder scandalized the nation.
 Because he had been taken over state lines, the crime became a federal case under the Federal Kidnapping Act.
 Hall and Heady both pleaded guilty to kidnapping.
-The jury deliberated an hour and eight minutes before recommending a death sentence.
+The jury deliberated for an hour and eight minutes before recommending a death sentence.
 The two were executed together in the Missouri gas chamber on December 18, 1953.
-Only eleven weeks and four days passed between the time the crime was committed and the executions.
+Only 81 days passed between the time the crime was committed and the executions.
+Neither Hall nor Heady made any attempts to appeal.

 Heady is one of only four women to have ever been executed by federal authorities as of 2021: the others being Lincoln assassination conspirator Mary Surratt in 1865 and Ethel Rosenberg, who, along with her husband Julius, was convicted of being a Soviet spy and executed by electric chair on June 19, 1953, just months before Heady.
 The fourth woman, Lisa Montgomery of Kansas, was executed by lethal injection on January 13, 2021, for the 2004 murder of Bobbie Jo Stinnett.

 Since the federal government did not have any execution facilities, Missouri's state facilities, and thus the then-legal gas chamber, were used to carry out the executions.
 This was the case for all federal executions in the 20th century, before the first executions at the federal prison in Terre Haute, Indiana, in 2001.
 Heady is the only woman executed by the federal government by gassing.
-Heady grew up and is buried in Clearmont, Nodaway County, Missouri.
+Heady is buried in Clearmont, Nodaway County, Missouri, where she grew up.

 Only $288,000 of the ransom money was recovered.
 The missing $312,000 remained a subject of wide speculation.
 Some of the theories accounting for this were: